 - Lower Labor Costs – Both curbside and BOPIL require retail employees to pick and pack the order.
 The key difference, however, is that once the order is placed into a locker, the labor costs decrease significantly for BOPIL.
 Retailers that employ BOPIL saved an average of 45 hours per month versus managing BOPIS orders2.

 - Fast and Easy Returns – If customers collect their order from a locker and decide not to keep it for whatever reason, they are able to communicate with the retailer and place it back in the locker within two minutes for an easy return.
+Retail lockers are a delivery option that ensure seamless returns management, and are regarded as one of the most important omnichannel trends for 2022 and beyond.
 By contrast, curbside collection often requires customers to enter the store, perhaps stand in line, and deal with an employee to issue a return/refund.
 And curbside returns (if available), take nearly as long as curbside pick-up.
 Alternatively, customers may return the item shipping back to the retailer, often at their own expense.
-Lockers ensure seamless returns management and are regarded as one of the most important omnichannel trends for 2021 and beyond.

 - Better Customer Experience – The retail customer experience is more important than ever and has proven itself to be critical for ensuring repeat business.
 Since it only takes an average of only two minutes to retrieve a package via BOPIL, customers rate their shopping experience higher.
 73% of consumers say a good experience is key in influencing their brand loyalties and loyal customers are five times more likely to purchase again3,4.

 Overwhelmingly, BOPIL wins the competition for customers’ hearts and wallets.
 Talk to a customer service representative today about how your store can join major retailers just like Lowe’s that have installed Parcel Pending’s locker solutions to boost sales and loyalty.